 After successfully completing the tests, Fahlberg stayed on working for the professor on various projects.
 One day, while eating his dinner, Fahlberg discovered that his roll tasted unusually sweet and decided to find out why.
 After deducing that the bread hadn’t been sweetened by the baker, the proverbial light bulb lit up, and he assumed that he must have gotten a chemical on his hands while working at the lab, and that substance had been transferred to his roll, making it taste sweet.
 Since he felt no adverse reactions to this unknown chemical, he decided to find out what it was.

-Fahlberg couldn’t remember exactly what substance he’d brought home on his hands, so he simply taste-tested every chemical he had at his workstation the day before, and voila—he found it!
-He discovered that he had filled a beaker with phosphorus chloride, ammonia, and sulfobenzoic acid, which, in turn, created benzoic sulfimide, which was a compound he knew of but never had any reason to eat.
-He had discovered saccharin, which really became popular during the sugar shortages of World War I.
+Fahlberg couldn’t remember exactly what substance he’d brought home on his hands, so he simply taste‑tested every chemical he had at his workstation the day before, and voila—he found it!
+He discovered that he had filled a beaker with phosphorus chloride, ammonia, and sulfobenzoic acid, which, in turn, created benzoic sulfimide, a compound he knew of but never had any reason to eat.
+He discovered saccharin, which really became popular during the sugar shortages of World War I.

 Contrary to popular belief, saccharin is perfectly safe to consume, and there are studies on record to prove it.
 In fact, as recently as 2010, the EPA publicly stated that “saccharin is no longer considered a potential hazard to human health.”